tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 #### Implement

+/Aside
+There are plugins to help with this, but I won't be using them here.
+See [Utopia-Tailwind integrations](xxx resources) for more info.

 -   Get those CSS custom properties out of your system! (and into your config.)
 Go to the Utopia website, plug in the values You used with the Figma plugin (they're on the first generated frame) and copy the CSS output into your project.

 **Where to put these variables?**